wp-plugins/bb-edition-control/README.txt

 == Changelog ==

+= 1.3.6 =
+* Added actions to editions common actions
+* Changed the editions order by 'date' instead of 'number'

 = 1.3.4 =
 * Fix small translations
 * Now unpublished editions will show up on post metabox tagged as (Not published)